MovingBlocks/Terasology/README.markdown

 Multiplayer
 --------

 To name yourself for a multiplayer game use Settings / Player.
-You can also pick a color, which will affect your placeholder monkey head player avatar.
+You can also pick a color, which will affect your placeholder monkey head player avatar, name in chat, and floating name tag.

 You can host a local server using the game client and have friends connect to your IP.
 Game port is 25777 which needs to be open and forwarded to your PC.